kithminrw/kithminrw/README.md

   - Created a low-cost device and circuit using AD623 for obtaining Bio-potentials using a R-Pi protoboard for recording EMG Signals.
 Bionic Hand was completely 3-D printed and developed using nylon strings and servo motors mounted on the arm.
 This project was awarded a Distinction pass after it was presented as a Self Initiated Innovation project, which was expanded into the FYP under the supervision Dr. Simon Lind Kappel.
 - [Automated Plant Leaf Disease Detection](https://github.com/kahnchana/Plant_Disease_Recognition)
   - First project that ever amounted to anything.
-  - Used multi-spectral image feeds (NIR/RGB spectra) and implemented transfer learning based training of CNNs on small datasets of domain-specific images.
-The product was deployed using a mobile app with edge inference and recognized as a Top Initiative at National Tech Awards.
+  - Used multi-spectral image feeds (NIR/RGB spectra) and implemented transfer learning-based training of CNNs on small datasets of domain-specific images.
+The product was deployed using a mobile app with edge inference and recognized as a Top Initiative at the National Tech Awards.